glui2/broccoli-and-co/README.md

 This project was developed with React and Webpack (through create-react-app), with the help of Material-UI and SCSS for visuals and components and Formik to generate and validate the form.
 Tests were created using react-testing-library.

+The deployed version can be viewed at https://hidden-ridge-66578.herokuapp.com/

 ## Setting up the project

 After cloning the repository you can run `npm install` (or `yarn install`) to install the required dependencies.